 Traveling Safely in Hong Kong

-Although Hong Kong is among the safest cities globally, you still don’t have to let your guard down.
-Even though crime rates are low, pick-pocketing can still happen.
+Although Hong Kong is among the safest cities globally, you should still remain vigilant and not let your guard down.
+Despite low crime rates, pick-pocketing can still happen.
 Here are some safety tips when travelling to Hong Kong.

 Many tourists fall victim to con tricks in Hong Kong.
-These can range from foreign exchange to even fake goods.
-It would be best if you always were wary of people approaching you on the street.
-Most of them are trying to make a quick buck by tricking you.
+These range from foreign exchange scams to fake goods.
+It’s best to always be wary of people approaching you on the street.
+In many instances they will probably be trying to make a quick buck by tricking you.

 Avoid Carrying Valuables